cable000/fpga_tutorials/amd/embedded_design_tutorial/zynq_ultrascale+/create_system.md

 ![](images/image6.png)

 This page enables you to configure low speed and high speed peripherals.
-For this example, you will continue with the basic connection enabled using Board preset for ZCU102.
+For this example, you will continue with the basic connection enabled using Board presets.

 7. In the Page Navigator, select **PS-PL Configuration.**
 8. In PS-PL Configuration, expand **PS-PL Interfaces** and expand the **Master Interface.**